-Mr. Xu, aged 51, was nominated and appointed as an executive Director by the Shareholders on 9 October 2014.
-Mr. Xu is also a director in a number of subsidiaries of the Company, including Guangzhou Mayer.
+Mr. Xu, aged 50, was nominated and appointed as an executive Director by the Shareholders at the Second EGM-2014.
+Mr. Xu is also a director in a number of subsidiaries of the Company.
 Mr. Xu obtained a Doctoral Degree in Business Administration from Beijing Normal University and a Doctor of Philosophy Degree (PhD) in Economics from Nueva Ecija University of Science and Technology.
 Mr. Xu has been a visiting-professor of the Economic and Business and Administration (MBA) at Beijing Normal University.
 Prior to that, Mr. Xu worked at China Construction Bank and Bank of China for many years.
-Mr. Xu had also been a senior management of China Rural Development Trust & Investment Corporation, and other financial and business corporations in the PRC.
-Mr. Xu has more than 25 years of experience in the sectors of banking, financial, industry and commerce.
-Mr. Xu was an executive director of Rosan Resources Holdings Limited (Hong Kong main board listing stock code: 00578, formerly known as China CBM Group Limited and Dynamic Energy Holdings Limited) and a non-executive director of Australian Natural Proteins Limited (ASX stock code: AYB), the shares of which is listed on the Australian Stock Exchange Limited ("ASX").
+He also was senior management of China Rural Development Trust & Investment Corporation# (中國農村發展信託投資公司), and other financial and business corporations in the PRC.
+Mr. Xu has more than 20 years of experience in banking and financial sector.

+Mr. Xu was a non-executive director of Australian Natural Proteins Limited (ASX stock code: AYB), the shares of which is listed on the Australian Stock Exchange Limited ("ASX").